Hannah Maitland

 ODLAN

-The Ontario Digital Literacy and Access Network (ODLAN) is a queer-centred digital literacy non-profit that I cofounded with Stephanie Jonsson in 2021.
-My roles with ODLAN include administrative assistant and research duties.
+The Open Digital Literacy and Access Network (ODLAN) is a queer-centred digital literacy non-profit that I cofounded with Dr. Stephanie Jonsson in 2021.
+My role with ODLAN includes administrative assistant and research duties.
 The ODLAN website includes a resource database of accessible digital literacy tools and education.
-You can also find our latest research report on queerphobic online hate against 2SLGBTQ+ organizations here in so-called Canada.
+You can also find the latest reports on our ongoing research on queerphobic online hate against 2SLGBTQ+ organizations and communities here in so-called Canada.